Scene-wide Acoustic Parameter Estimation

 \subsection{Results}

-Table \ref{table:one} shows the performance of the proposed model compared to the baselines on both datasets, for the case where the target contains 4 acoustic parameters (\paramC{50}, \paramDRR, \paramT{30} and \paramEDT) at 6 frequency bands.
+\cref{table:one} shows the performance of the proposed model compared to the baselines on both datasets, for 4 acoustic parameters (\paramC{50}, \paramDRR, \paramT{30} and \paramEDT) at 6 frequency bands.
 First, we notice that the performance of the baselines mostly follows the amount of information available to them, where RIR-based baselines perform the worst.
-Secondly, the proposed model outperforms all baselines, although there are nuances.
-For parameters based on energy ratio (\paramC{50}, \paramDRR) the proposed model achieves between 0.5 and 1 dB less mean error than the best baseline.
-However, for reverberation time metrics (\paramT{30}, \paramEDT) the model is slightly worse than the best baseline, but still significantly better than the \textsc{input rir} baseline (which has the same acoustic information as the proposed model).
-This is because for any given scene, the reverberation time does not change significantly with source position.
+Secondly, our model outperforms all baselines, with some nuances.
+For parameters based on energy ratio (\paramC{50}, \paramDRR) the model achieves between 0.5 and 1 dB less mean error than the best baseline.
+However, for reverberation time metrics (\paramT{30}, \paramEDT) the model is slightly worse than the best baseline, but still significantly better than \textsc{input rir} (which has the same acoustic information as our model).
+This is because for most scenes, reverberation time does not change significantly with source position.
 Therefore, the average of multiple acoustic maps of the same scene approximates the reverberation time quite well.
 Removing the reference RIR (Ours+NoRIR) has little impact in Replica, but a large one in MRAS.
 This is due to the limited acoustic diversity in Replica.
 The model is robust to noisy floormaps (Ours+FloormapNoise), where adding random pixel displacement to the floormaps up to 10 pixels (3 meters), has only a moderate drop in performance.

-Furthermore, the overall trends are consistent across both datasets with two notable differences.
-Firstly, the performance for \paramC{50} and \paramDRR $\ $ prediction on the RIR-based baselines is significantly better on the MRAS dataset as compared to the Replica dataset.
+Furthermore, the overall trends are consistent across both datasets with two main differences.
+Firstly, the performance for \paramC{50} and \paramDRR $\ $ on the RIR-based baselines is significantly better on the MRAS dataset as compared to Replica.
 This can be attributed to the complex multi-room geometries in MRAS, which include scenes with sparsely connected rooms.
-These geometries can result in cases where the direct path between the source and receiver is very long, leading to low-energy IRs dominated by reverberation.
-Secondly, for \paramT{30} prediction, the baselines are higher-performing on Replica than on MRAS.
-This is because the MRAS dataset exhibits much higher acoustic variance, leading to a wider range in ground truth \paramT{30} values.
+These geometries have cases where the direct path between the source and receiver is very long, leading to low-energy IRs dominated by reverberation.
+Secondly, for \paramT{30}, the baselines are higher-performing on Replica than on MRAS.
+This is because MRAS exhibits much higher acoustic variance, leading to a wider range in ground truth \paramT{30} values.
 Despite these differences, the proposed model performs consistently across both datasets.